LBHB/NEMS_PRE2018-03-09/docs/signals.md

 An important note for beginners: once created, a `Signal` object cannot be changed -- it is /immutable/, just like tuples in Python.
 This is intentional and enables specific optimizations while also preventing entire classes of errors.
 But don't worry: we have made it easy to create new `Signal` objects based on other ones.

+## What is a signal?

+Fundamentally, a `Signal` represents C channels being sampled for some period of time.
+Because NEMS is designed for signal processing, we usually assume that the sampling occurs T times at regular intervals, in which case the signal is "rasterized" at a particular sampling rate, and we represent the signal as an C x T array.

+You may request this array using the `.as_continuous()` method of any signal.

+A Signal can represent any type of data, such as subject pupil diameter, Local Field Potential (LFP), or a measurement of average neural spike rate during each discrete sampling period.

 ## Loading Signals from files